ssmirr/appdev-chapters/sample_data.md

 end
 ```

 Congratulations, with the code you just added, you have fully seeded your database!
 The problem is that we only have three users.
-What if we want 50 `usernames` or 100?
-Do you think you could create an array with all of those `usernames`?
-Is there a faster way to get `usernames`?
+What if we want 50 usernames or 100?
+Do you think you could create an array with all of those usernames?
+Is there a faster way to get usernames?

 # Adding interesting data with Faker